Can Lyme Disease Cause Bell’s Palsy or Facial Palsy?

 Evaluation of Facial Palsy

-When a child or adult presents with facial weakness, clinicians consider multiple causes.
+When a child or adult presents with facial weakness, clinicians consider multiple possible causes.

 In isolated facial palsy:

-These tests may be reserved for cases with additional neurologic findings or atypical features.
+Additional testing may be reserved for patients with other neurologic findings or atypical features.

 See the Lyme Disease Symptoms Guide for a broader symptom overview.